Supporting UK skills and jobs

 Fife Energy Transition Skills Hub

-The Energy Transition Hub at Fife College has commenced learning and will provide students with an immersive nano grid learning environment.
+The Energy Transition Hub at Fife College provides students with an immersive learning environment.

-Through hands-on, immersive learning, the Fife Hub provides opportunities for students to develop practical knowledge in renewable energy technologies, including SmartGrids, wind energy, and solar PV systems.
+Through hands-on delivery, the Fife Hub provides opportunities for students to gain practical skills in renewable technologies, including SmartGrids, wind energy, EV and solar PV systems.

 Aberdeen Energy Transition Skills Hub

-Work is under way on a hub in Aberdeen.
-Due to open in September 2025, the hub will aim to significantly increase the capacity of the existing training facilities for fabrication skills on the existing campus at North East Scotland College and will aim to provide a flexible space able to adapt to the skills requirements of the future.
+The Energy Transition Skills Hub was founded by ETZ Ltd, Shell UK and North East Scotland College, with support from the Scottish Government’s Just Transition Fund and UK Government funding.
+Adura is the lead industry partner.
+The hub significantly increases the capacity of the existing training facilities for fabrication skills on the existing campus at North East Scotland College and provides a flexible space able to adapt to the skills requirements of the future.

-The Hub will be built on the site of a disused industrial site next to the college as an extension to the existing campus.
-The new building will quadruple the welding capacity of the existing training facilities at the college.
+The Hub is built on the site of a disused industrial site next to the college as an extension to the existing campus.
+The new building has quadrupled the welding capacity of the existing training facilities at the college.

 The hub aims to contribute to a just and inclusive energy transition by making a positive social impact on communities.
-It will do this by creating flexible training pathways, removing barriers to access to allow for upskilling and reskilling courses.
-There will also be an outreach programme to get schools involved and inspire the next generation.
-A mobile classroom staffed with an outreach worker and equipped with interactive technology will visit local schools aiming to inspire the next generation about the energy transition.
+It does this by creating flexible training pathways, removing barriers to access to allow for upskilling and reskilling courses.
+There is also an outreach programme to get schools involved and inspire the next generation.
+A mobile classroom staffed with an outreach worker and equipped with interactive technology visits local schools aiming to inspire the next generation about the energy transition.

 Video transcript